gosh-sh/docs/docs/working-with-gosh/gosh-web.md

 ![](../images/gosh_web_Task_16_claim_reward.jpg)

-Thus the tokens will begin to be transferred to the wallets of the participants of the completed Task in accordance with the vesting scheme when the lock period ends.
+Thus the tokens will begin to be transferred to the wallets of the members of the completed Task in accordance with the vesting scheme when the lock period ends.

 ### __Deletе Task__